lukasborawski/bigos/README.md

 </section>
 ```

 Be sure that for the `grid` parent is defined width.
-If not, use `full_width` class modifire.
+If not, use `full_width` class modifier.
 Like this:

 ```html
 <section class="box-grid-full_width">